Swift Transportation Co., Inc.

 If the settlement is approved by the Court, it will resolve the claims of roughly 20,000 owner operator drivers (since 1999) in this case.
 The settlement cannot take effect until the Court approves it, and the approval process will consider comments from the affected drivers.

 Counsel are unable to give details until the Settlement Administrator mails individual class members notice of the settlement.
 There are no details available yet as to what the deal will mean for any individual.

 The settlement agreement was presented to U.S. District Judge John W. Sedwick, who granted preliminary approval.
 A Claims Administrator (Settlement Services, Inc.) has been appointed to send each driver affected by the settlement a Notice advising them of the terms of the settlement, what it will mean for them, how to file a claim in the case, how to withdraw, or object to the deal, and how to update your address so that you can receive your share of the proceeds.
 SSI will also set up a settlement website to give important information about the case and provide forms to Class Members, including claims forms and change of address forms.
 Drivers will be given four months (after notice is mailed) to make their claims, objections or withdraw from the case.
 The Court will also establish a date and time for a final fairness hearing to consider the response of the class and whether to approve the settlement.
-We are hopeful that if the settlement is finally approved it will result in payments before the end of 2019 or early in 2020.
+We are hopeful that if the settlement is finally approved it will result in payments early in 2020.

 Please be patient.
 We will continue to post the progress of the settlement process as it evolves.

 JUDGE SEDWICK GRANTS PRELIMINARY SETTLEMENT APPROVAL - Posted May 8, 2019